memgraph/docs/gqlalchemy/how-to-guides/on-disk-storage/on-disk-storage.md

 database to store node properties seamlessly as if they were being stored in Memgraph.

-## Connect to Memgraph and SQL database
+## Connect to Memgraph and an SQL database

 First you need to do all necessary imports and connect to the running Memgraph and SQL database instance: